hackings/jumble_solver/README.md

 the same set of characters.
 The set of words are listed in the attached file.(dictionary.txt)

 -------------------------------------------------------------------------------------------
-Input A:
+Input A: aah
-aah

-Output A:
-aah aha
+Output A: aah aha

 -------------------------------------------------------------------------------------------
-Input B
-aba
+Input B: aba

-Output B
-aba baa
+Output B: aba baa

 -------------------------------------------------------------------------------------------